mvoran/itunes_app_review_scraper/README.md

 # iTunes Store App Review Scraper

 Install with pip:
-  -**NOTE**: The command below has been confirmed to work when using Git Bash in Administrator mode on a Windows 10 machine.
+  - **NOTE**: The command below has been confirmed to work when using Git Bash in Administrator mode on a Windows 10 machine.
 It does not appear to work if attempting to install using cmd.
   YMMV on other OS, utility combinations.